Kile-Asmussen/lord-of-the-ring/ideas.md

   Love
   Mogh (Formless Mother)

-## Ur flames
+- Ghostflame
+  The Old Way of Death (Twinbird)

 - Crucible
-  Source of all Life
+  Source of all Life (raw lifestuff)

 - Comet Flame
-  Source of all Souls
+  Source of all Souls (raw soulstuff)

-- Ghostflame
-  The Old Way of Death
-  Taken from the four Death Rite Crows
-  Twinbird?

-## Rune Flames

-- Deathflame
-  Sealed by the Destined Death Rune
-  From Maliketh
+# ??

 - Ashflame
   Famine Rune